aws/aws-sdk-rails/README.md

 ```

 ## AWS SQS Active Job
-This package provides a lightweight, SQS backend
+This package provides a lightweight, high performance SQS backend
 for [ActiveJob](https://guides.rubyonrails.org/active_job_basics.html).

 To use AWS SQS ActiveJob as your queuing backend, simply set the `active_job.queue_adapter`